Aggregating in Pandas

 array(['hello', 'hello', 'hello', ..., 'hello', 'hello', 'hello'], dtype=object)

-We create an equivalent Python list that contains “hello” 10**6 times.
+We create the same array as a Python list that contains “hello” 10**6 times.

 python_hello = ["hello" for _ in range(10 ** 6)]